Drivers in the Military in New York

 One thing you're not allowed to let lapse while you are away is the liability insurance coverage on the vehicle; you must maintain this at all times or else surrender your license plates before you ship out.
 However, the DMV offers a bit of slack here as well.
 If you are unable to maintain liability insurance, the DMV can exempt you from "administrative actions" (stiff penalties for lapsed insurance that might include fines and the loss of your driver license) as long as you provide a notarized statement that the vehicle was not used during the period it was uninsured.

 Along with this, you'll need to submit a copy of your military ID, proof that the vehicle is now insured (or that you have surrendered the plates), and signed and dated copies of your deployment and return papers.
-Instead of this last item you may also submit a copy of your DD-214 form if you've separated from service.
+Instead of this last item you may also submit a copy of your Certificate of Release or Discharge from Active Duty (Form DD-214) if you've separated from service.
 You may supply this paperwork to a local DMV office or mail them to:

 Military Driver License

 On a related note, you may drive in the state of New York using a military driver license for 60 days after you enter.
 After 60 days, however, you must obtain a New York driver license to continue driving in the state.

 For more information about renewing and extending licenses and vehicle registrations while you are on active duty or when you have recently returned from service, follow these links:Other Topics in This Section